Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: Main results

 \begin{theorem}[Power control parameter $\rho\to 0$] For a given value of $\rho$, denote by $\tau^\star(\rho)$ and $\beta^\star(\rho)$ the solutions to the max-min problem in \eqref{eq:sec}.
 Then the following statements hold true: \begin{enumerate} \item Assume $\lambda>0$.
 Then, as $\rho\to 0$, the following convergences hold

-where $s^{*}$ is the same as in \eqref{s_star}.
-Particularly, in this regime, the asymptotic values for the per-antenna power, the distortion power, the SINR lower-bound $\overline{\rm SINR}_{\rm lb}^{\star}$ and the bit error probability converge to:
+where $s^\star$ is the same as in \eqref{s_star}.
+Particularly, in this regime, the asymptotic values for the per-antenna power, the distortion power, the SINAD lower bound $\overline{\rm SINAD}_{\rm lb}^{\star}$, and the bit error probability converge to:

 \item Assume $\lambda=0$ and $\delta >1$.
-Then, as $\rho\to 0$, the following convergences hold: Particularly, in this regime, the asymptotic values for the per-antenna power, the distortion power, the SINR lower-bound $\overline{\rm SINR}_{\rm lb}^{\star}$ and the bit error probability converge to:
+Then, as $\rho\to 0$, the following convergences hold: Particularly, in this regime, the asymptotic values for the per-antenna power, the distortion power, the SINAD lower bound $\overline{\rm SINAD}_{\rm lb}^{\star}$, and the bit error probability converge to:

 \end{enumerate} \end{theorem} \begin{proof} See Section \ref{Proof_rho0}. \end{proof}

 \begin{theorem}[Power control parameter $\rho\to\infty$] For a given value of $\rho$, denote by $\tau^\star(\rho)$ and $\beta^\star(\rho)$ the solutions to the max-min problem in \eqref{eq:sec}.
 Then, as $\rho\to \infty$, the following approximations hold true: